-- Tobacco: Causing more than 440,000 deaths each year, smoking tops the list of major risk factors associated with the development of heart disease.
+- Tobacco: Smoking tops the list of major risk factors associated with the development of heart disease.
 If you smoke, you are twice as likely to have a heart attack and less likely to survive it.

 - Physical Activity: Active people have about half the risk of developing heart disease as individuals who are sedentary.
 Low levels of physical activity can increase your chance of developing other heart disease risk factors, such as high blood pressure, diabetes, obesity and high cholesterol.

 - Weight: Excess weight increases how hard your heart has to work.
 It can also increase cholesterol, blood pressure and your risk of developing diabetes.
 If you need to lose weight, start by setting a goal – even losing just 10 percent of your body weight provides significant benefits to the health of your heart.

 - High cholesterol: Cholesterol is essential to life.
 Every cell in your body requires cholesterol in its membranes.
 High cholesterol is a condition in which excess amounts of cholesterol are found in the blood.
 This excess can build up and damage your arteries, which can lead to heart attack and stroke.

 - High blood pressure: Excess pressure weakens blood vessel walls, forcing the heart to pump harder.
 Over time high blood pressure can damage your heart and its arteries.

 - Diabetes: People with diabetes have an increased risk for coronary artery disease, heart attack and stroke.
 By managing diabetes, high blood pressure and cholesterol, people with diabetes can reduce their risk.